 I am a working ceramic artist living in Des Moines, Ia.
 I share a studio in the Mainframe Studios building with my friend and studio partner Marion Nehmer.
 We are located on the fourth floor #419.
+I offer semi private lessons in my studio, I also teach wheel throwing at the Des Moines Art Center.
 If you are unfamiliar with Mainframe I invite you to read about what an amazing project it is. http://mainframestudios.org

 I make elegant brightly patterned functional pottery.
 My work fuses functional everyday pottery with lively brightly patterned paintings.
 All of my work is handmade on the potters wheel and hand decorated using my own designs.
 I am inspired by vintage American and Japanese fabric and wallpaper.
 Along with pottery and tile designs from the Middle East, South America, and Poland.
 I think of the different fabrics used in quilting to create motifs on my pieces.
 I like to play around with the division of space, and the combination of different patterns.